groupdocs-redaction/GroupDocs.Redaction-for-Python-via-.NET/README.md

 ## How to run examples

 To install the library, run the following command: `pip install groupdocs-redaction-net`.
-To upgrade to the latest version: `pip install --upgrade groupdocs-redaction-net` to get the latest version.
+To upgrade to the latest version: `pip install --upgrade groupdocs-redaction-net`.
-To start examples call `python .\Examples\run_examples.py`.
-See results in `.\Examples\Output` folder.
+Run the examples: `python .\Examples\run_examples.py`.
+Redacted files are saved in the `.\Examples\Output` folder.

 ## Example: Case-Sensitive Phrase Redaction in DOCX